ciomperlik-zac/picam/README.md

 # picam

-A simple Discord bot for motion detection.
+A simple implentation of motion detection using Discord as a frontend for alerts and configuration.

 ## Commands